Five Elements of Taoism: What Your Element Reveals

 Key Takeaways

-- The simplest method: check the last digit of your birth year.
-0-1 = Metal, 2-3 = Water, 4-5 = Wood, 6-7 = Fire, 8-9 = Earth.
+- Quickest shortcut: check the last digit of your birth year.
+0–1 = Metal, 2–3 = Water, 4–5 = Wood, 6–7 = Fire, 8–9 = Earth.

-What Is the Five Element Theory?
+What Is Wu Xing — The Five Element Theory?

 Image Source: pexels

-Wu Xing translates as "five phases" or "five movements."
+Wu Xing (五行) translates as "five phases" or "five movements."
 Not five materials.
 Five patterns of energy.

 How to Find Your Dominant Element